bramses/commonplace-bot/README.md

 #### `share`

 Share the quote with a image generated from the quote, each unique to the quote.
 This means that the image is a visual representation of the quote, and is not just a random image that is unrelated to the quote.
+All of my daily posts have been using the share button interaction.
+See examples [here](https://www.bramadams.dev/september-16-2023/), [here](https://www.bramadams.dev/september-17-2023/) or [here](https://www.bramadams.dev/september-15-2023/).
+Also on [Twitter](https://twitter.com/_bramses).

 ### Channels